-Our instructional design, web, and application development teams are well versed in Section 508, state laws, and WCAG 2.0 success criterion governing electronic information accessibility.
+Our instructional design, web, and application development teams are well versed in Section 508, 504, and 503 of the Rehabilitation Act and WCAG 2.0 success criterion governing electronic information accessibility.
 We’ll work with you to evaluate accessibility against the appropriate standard, ensure compliance across devices, and open your public-facing content to those previously prevented from enjoying it.

 Using a rigorous set of manual and automated tests, we’ll provide a thorough report of any gaps hampering a fully accessible experience.
 We can audit existing websites, web and native applications, mobile devices, themes, training, documents, and more.

 Our accessible learning modules can include instruction, video, audio, simulation, social collaboration, webinars, virtual training, instructor-led training, and assessments.
 We also build accessible learning management systems (LMSs) and can work with both proprietary and open source development products.

 Websites, online courses, and applications often host countless supporting files, including Word documents, PDF files, presentations, and spreadsheets.
 We’ll work with you to remediate existing documents and establish best practices for in-house content creation for ongoing accessibility.